Complete Beginner's Guide to Free Bets

 This beginner's guide to free bets explains it all - what free bets are, how to claim them and maximise profits, and the common traps and pitfalls to be aware of.

-A free bet is a type of promotion offered by an online bookie that essentially lets you place a bet without risking any of your own money.
+A free bet is a type of promotion that's offered by an online bookie that essentially lets you place a bet for free, in other words, without risking any of your own money.

 A bookie will basically add a set amount of betting credit to your accounts balance (typically £5 - £50) that you can use to place a bet, usually limited to sport.